Extraterra1/OLX-Monitor/readme.md

 ### Prerequisites

-You obviously need [Node.JS](https://nodejs.org/en/download/current) to get this to work Using [Bash](https://git-scm.com/download/win) is reccomended
+You obviously need [Node.JS](https://nodejs.org/en/download/current) to get this to work.

+Using [Bash](https://git-scm.com/download/win) is reccomended

 ### Installation